OpenEVSE/openevse_esp32_firmware/readme.md

 - Huzzah ESP32 - can run V3.x and V4.x firmware
 - OpenEVSE V1 - designed for V4.x firmware
 - [Olimex ESP32 Gateway (Wired Ethernet)](docs/wired-ethernet.md) - can run V3.x and V4.x firmware

+### Temperature sensors

+- Temp 1 RTC temperature sensor (old LCD module with RTC)
+- Temp 2 MCP9808 temperature sensor (new LCD module )
+- Temp 3 IR sensor (not used)
+- Temp 4 is the sensor on the OpenEVSE V1 module (not currently used for throttling)

 ## WiFi Setup